cloudtty/cloudtty/README.md

 ### featureGate

-* AllowSecretStoreKubeconfig：restore kubeconfig file with secret resource, if open the featureGate, the field `spec.configmapName` will be disable, we can use field `spec.secretRef.name` to difine kubeconfig where are. currently the featureGate is alpha pahse, disabled by default.
+`AllowSecretStoreKubeconfig`：Restore kubeconfig file with secret resource, if the featureGate is enabled, the field `spec.configmapName` will be disabled.
+You can use the field `spec.secretRef.name` to difine where kubeconfig is.
+Currently the featureGate is in alpha phase, disabled by default.

 #### How to open featrueGate

-1. If use the way to `yaml` to deploy cloudtty, add `--feature-gates=AllowSecretStoreKubeconfig=true` to operator running args.
+1. If you use `yaml` to deploy cloudtty, add `--feature-gates=AllowSecretStoreKubeconfig=true` to operator to run arguments.
-2. If use the way to `helm` to deploy cloudtty, we can set the params `--set image.featureGates.AllowSecretStoreKubeconfig=true`.
+2. If you use `helm` to deploy cloudtty, set the parameter `--set image.featureGates.AllowSecretStoreKubeconfig=true`.

 ## Rationale